timabell/timwise.co.uk/_posts/2024-03-14-why-do-automated-tests-matter.md

 So let's take a step back for a moment.
 Why do we write tests at all, what is the big goal that makes this all worthwhile.
 There's long been discussions of the "cost/benefit" of tests, and there is academic research that shows [teams that write tests are more productive](https://en.wikipedia.org/wiki/Test-driven_development#Benefits).

+To put it simply, the goal of writing any software is working software for users and businesses; and they aren't going to be too happy when something that worked fine on Monday is now broken on Tuesday.
+I don't think it's news to anyone that the goal of software tests is to prevent regressions.
+But there are two pieces that this does't explain:

+1. The more working features you add, the more you need every single feature and a quality automated test.
+When you add your 1st feature it's easy to do do a quick manual check and verify it's behaving.
+When you write your 99th feature, are you actually going to sit and check the other 98 again?
+Do you even have the time?
+2. What matters is not whether your class has a unit test, but whether the software as perceived by the user / business still does the job they wanted it to do.

 # Outside-in testing

+# Business Driven Development (BDD)

+Oh dear that went off the rails as a concept.
+I see so many teams entirely miss the point of this movement, which is conceptually a good thing, but: IT'S NOT ABOUT GHERKIN SYNTAX.
+IT'S NOT ABOUT BROWSER AUTOMATION.
+It's about writing down what the users expect of your software, in terms they'd understand, and making sure that those expectations are never broken unintentionally.

+BDD ends up using gherkin and browser automation because gherkin allows plain english explanations that can be turned into executable tests, and users often interact with software via a browser these days.
+They are tools for achieving BDD, not the definition of BDD.

+# QA Teams

+Just don't.
+Developers write better software if they have to write their own tests.
+Sure provide some outside expertise in performance testing tools etc for your devs, but they build it they run it.